KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 ## Extending Materials

 The volumetric properties are defined by adding the `KHR_materials_volume` extension to any glTF material.
+A non-zero thickness switches from thin-walled to volumetric behavior.
+This requires a manifold/closed mesh.
+The properties of the medium are not texturable, it is assumed to be homogeneous.

 ```json
 materials: [